mirfanmcs/AI-Samples/README.md

 ### 🔊 Azure OpenAI Audio Enabled UI Based Chat Application
 A modern web-based chat interface for Azure OpenAI with real-time streaming responses and audio input support.
 Built with Flask backend and vanilla JavaScript frontend, using browser speech-to-text API to enable audio-enabled chat.

 ### ⚡ Azure AI Foundry Chat Application
-A chat application that uses Azure AI Foundry (formerly Azure AI Studio) to interact with OpenAI models through the Azure AI Foundry Python SDK.
+A chat application that uses Azure AI Foundry to interact with OpenAI models through the Azure AI Foundry Python SDK.

 ### 🔊 AI Foundry Audio Enabled Chat App
-A chat application that uses Azure AI Foundry (formerly Azure AI Studio) to interact with OpenAI models through the Azure AI Foundry Python SDK.
+A chat application that uses Azure AI Foundry to interact with OpenAI models through the Azure AI Foundry Python SDK.
 It uses multimodel to send text and audio prompt.

+### 🖼️ AI Foundry Vision Enabled Chat App
+A chat application that uses Azure AI Foundry to interact with OpenAI models through the Azure AI Foundry Python SDK.
+It uses multimodel to send text and image data and answer questions about image.

 ### 🔄 Prompt Flow Chat App
 A comprehensive travel chat application built with Microsoft PromptFlow, featuring an intelligent chat bot and automated evaluation system with Azure OpenAI integration.